thomaschsu/nyt-search/README.md

 # NYT Search

 ### Description
 Group project with three other members.
 This is a webpage dedicated to searching New York times.
-Fill our your search term, the number of records to retrieve, and optional add either the start year or end year.
+Fill our your search term, the number of records to retrieve, and optionally add either the start year or end year.

 - - -
 ### Demo